TaherPro/news-hub-app/README.md

 Tech Stack
 * React
-* Context API for state management
+* Context for state management
 * NewsAPI for fetching articles
 * HTML + CSS for layout and styling